jomirusergiu/R_TDD/README.md

 How GTest Works ?
 When using GTest, you start by writing assertions, which are statements that check whether a condition is true.
 Tests use assertions to verify the tested code’s behavior.
 If a test crashes or has a failed assertion, then it fails; otherwise it succeeds.

+You can download GTest Framework from here: https://code.google.com/p/googletest/

 ASSERTIONS
 -------------